 The Bloomington Farmers’ Market is perfect for fresh, local products in a producer-only market setting.
 This farmers market offers a variety of fruits, vegetables, flowers, and more.
 You can also find locally made honey, cheese, bread, and other goods.

-The outdoor Bloomington Farmers’ Market is open every Saturday from 7:30 a.m. to 12 pm, from May through October.
+The outdoor Bloomington Farmers’ Market is open every Saturday from 7:30 a.m. to 12 p.m., May through October.
 Not to worry for visitors during the other half of the year since the indoor market takes place at the Grossinger Motors Arena from November through April.

 Whether you visit the indoor market at Grossinger Motors Arena or the outdoor market along Main Street, you’re sure to find some locally-produced treasures.
 Among the dozens upon dozens of vendors in both markets, you’re bound to uncover something to suit everyone’s tastes in your travel party.